TomasBoda/agent-lang/thesis.md

 <img src="./assets/architecture.png" width="700">

 #### 5.1.1 Symbolizer
-Symbolizer is a very simple module responsible for one task only - to convert the source code into individual symbols and produce metadata for each symbol, such as its position in the source code.
+Symbolizer is a simple module responsible for one task only - to convert the source code into individual symbols and produce metadata for each symbol, such as its position in the source code.
 Although it is usually part of the lexer module itself, we decided to put it to a standalone module for better modularity and code readability.

 The primary and only method in the symbolizer module is the `symbolize()` method, which reads the source code character by character and produces an array of symbols.
 ```ts